 The Administration on Aging

-The Administration on Aging provides a variety of services to El Mirage seniors.
-This site provides information on the Older Americans Act, the federal legislation, State Ombudsman programs, and offers a variety of senior resource links that are beneficial to Arizona seniors.
+This site provides information pertaining to the Older Americans Act, the federal legislation, and State Ombudsman programs, and offers a variety of senior resource links that are beneficial to Arizona seniors.

 American Association of Retired Persons (AARP)